-- 2. The Slovenian Presidency drafted the first, partial compromise proposal, which covered Articles 1-7 and Annexes I-III of the proposed AIA.
+- The Slovenian Presidency drafted the first, partial compromise proposal, which covered Articles 1-7 and Annexes I-III of the proposed AIA.
 The French Presidency continued the drafting process and by the end of its term it redrafted the remaining parts of the text (Articles 8-85 and Annexes IV-IX) and presented the entire first consolidated compromise proposal on the AIA on 17 June 2022. - 3.
-On 5 July 2022, the Czech Presidency held a policy debate in WP Telecom on the basis of a policy options paper, in which the delegations were asked to reflect on the possible ways ahead on some of the main outstanding issues in relation to the AIA proposal, namely the definition of an AI system, the classification of AI systems as high-risk, governance and enforcement, and the national security exclusion. - 4.
-Based on the preferred choices expressed by the Member States at the above mentioned meeting, for each of the four topics the Czech Presidency has selected the options which gained the widest support and it has incorporated them into the text as part of the second compromise proposal.
-In addition to this, the Czech Presidency has used some specific written proposals from the Member States, received after the meeting, in order to further fine-tune the wording of the selected options.
-No other parts of the text have been redrafted at this stage. - 4.
-During the WP TELECOM meeting on 20 July 2022, the Czech Presidency intends to present the changes made in the second compromise proposal, covering the four topics presented in the policy options paper and summarised below, and invites the delegations to provide views and comments of general nature. - 5.
-After the WP TELECOM meeting on 20 July 2022, the delegations will be asked to provide drafting suggestions and written comments on the entire second compromise proposal, by 2 September 2022, covering both the changes regarding the four topics discussed at the meeting and the changes introduced by the French Presidency as part of the first compromise proposal.
-This written input will be used by the Czech Presidency to prepare the third compromise proposal of the AIA in September.
+On 5 July 2022, the Czech Presidency held a policy debate in WP TELECOM on the basis of a policy options paper, in which the delegations were asked to reflect on the possible ways ahead on some of the main outstanding issues in relation to the AIA proposal, namely the definition of an AI system, the classification of AI systems as high-risk, governance and enforcement, and the national security exclusion. - 4.
+Based on the preferred choices expressed by the Member States at the above mentioned meeting, for each of the four topics the Czech Presidency has selected the options which gained the widest support and it has incorporated them into the text as part of the second compromise proposal, which was presented and discussed in WP TELECOM on 20 July 2022. - 5.
+After the WP TELECOM meeting on 20 July 2022, the delegations were asked to provide drafting suggestions and written comments on the entire second compromise proposal, by 2 September 2022, covering both the changes regarding the four topics discussed at the meeting and the changes introduced by the French Presidency as part of the first compromise proposal.
+This written input has been used by the Czech Presidency to prepare the first part of the third compromise proposal of the AIA, covering Articles 1-29 and Annexes I-IV (with the exception of Title IVa), which can be found in the Annex. - 6.
+During the WP TELECOM meeting on 22 September 2022, the Czech Presidency intends to present the changes made in the first part of the third compromise proposal, covering the articles and annexes listed above, and invites the delegations to provide their views and comments on the proposed changes and indicate their red lines.

-The changes in the document compared with the first compromise text issued by the French Presidency are underlined.
+7. The changes in the document compared with the second compromise text issued by the Czech Presidency (doc.
+11124/22) are underlined.
 Compared with the Commission's proposal, additions are marked with bold, deletions with strikethrough.
+The parts which have not been changed by the Presidency yet, but which will be modified at the next stage in the second part of the third compromise text, are highlighted in grey.